COVID-19 Hardship Fund

 Will my child be eligible for a Bursary?

-Several factors come into consideration when deciding whether or not your child will receive a Bursary, such as the financial situation of both parents and the potential benefits for the child.
+Several factors come into consideration when deciding whether or not your child will receive a Bursary, such as the financial situation of both parents and the potential benefits for the child and the school’s available funds.
 After acquiring this information, the Bursary Committee will decide whether or not your child will be granted a Bursary.
 All applications are rigorously means tested and reviewed on an annual basis, ensuring that the selection process is as fair as can be and that it caters to those who need it most.